 Since the story is written from Solomon’s point of view, we don’t know much about Patsey’s background.
 How did you fill in the blanks?

 Lupita Nyong’o: Solomon does give us some background in the autobiography, so I felt really blessed to have that.
 Patsey left a real impression on him so he talks about her history.
 She was born, I believe in South Carolina, to a slave woman and her father was a new slave from Guinea.
 She took great pride in that, having a father from Guinea.
-And she was sold to Edwin Epps (Fassbender) early in her childhood.
+She was sold to Edwin Epps (Fassbender) early in her childhood.
 She was actually a favorite of Mrs. Epps (Sarah Paulson) growing up.
 She was in the house and treated extremely well until she became, I guess of age, in her developing years.
 That’s when Master Epps took a sexual interest in her and then the feud starts with Mistress Epps and she has her sent to the fields.

 I take it you used that as fuel for the character?

 Lupita Nyong’o: Those were all gems, all treasures of who this woman was.
 Coming from a place of privilege really and falling so fast and so deep at the hands of the very people that loved her.
 For me, her relationship with her masters was kind of like the Stockholm syndrome where you’re traumatically bonded to the people who cause you such abuse.
 It’s a complicated relationship.
 It’s a longing for the love from the past and the resentment and the shame of the present.

 Watching this film was a really emotional experience.
 As one of its stars, how did it effect you?